BeipDev/BeipMU/Documentation/GettingStarted.md

 By the end of this guide you should be able to:

+* Add a server to the World List
 * Connect to a world (server)
-* Add a server to the World List
 * Add a character
 * Enable automated logging
 * Connect to a character
 * Create a macro
 * Create a trigger
 * Create an alias
-* Recognise the other main features of BeipMU
+* Recognize the other main features of BeipMU

 ##Before we begin

-This help file assumes that you are already familiar with using MUCKs/MUDs/etc. If you are new to these then look on the web for more information.
+This help file assumes that you are already familiar with using MUCKs/MUDs/etc. If you are new to these terms then look on the web for more information.

+Note that BeipMU's internal commands use / as a prefix, so you will need to use // if you need to send a string that begins with a slash to a connected server.
+See the Command Line Commands page for a list of BeipMU's commands.

 ##Connecting to a World

+To send text just type it in the input window and press enter.
+To type multiple lines of text before sending, use Ctrl+Enter to separate the lines before pressing Enter.

-As a simple example, let's connect to Fluff MUCK.
+As a simple example, let's connect to FluffMUCK.
 Simply type '/connect fluffmuck.org:8888' in the input window and press enter.

-At this point things should start to look very familiar to you!

-To send text just type it in the input window and press enter.
-Note that BeipMU's internal commands use / as a prefix.
-See the Command Line Commands page for a list of BeipMU's commands.
-To type multiple lines of text before sending use Ctrl+Enter to separate the lines before pressing Enter.
+This utilizes BeipMU’s ‘direct connection’ feature which has some options disabled by default.
+If the server you are connecting to has special extensions or encryption, you will want to create an entry for it in the World List where you can set these parameters.

 ##Using the World List

-Many of BeipMU's features use the World List as a way to organise your characters, puppets, triggers and more.
+The World List is used to organize your servers, characters, and puppets.
+Many of BeipMU’s features use the information in the World list to arrange triggers, aliases, and other connection specific data.

-First, open the World Editor.
-This can be achieved by clicking on the World List icon in the toolbar.

-For this example we will use a fictitious world called "Compy MUCK".
+You can open the Worlds dialog by using CTRL-\[ or by choosing Connect under the Connection drop-down menu.

 ##Adding a server

+For this example, we will use a fictitious world called "Compy MUCK".

-We want to add a world to the World List, so click on New, then select Server.
+We want to add a world to the World List, so click on New, and then select Server.
 Type in the name of this world, e.g. "Compy MUCK".

-Now we need to fill in the server details, especially the 'host'.

-The server host is the hostname or IP address of the world you wish to connect to followed by the port.
+Next fill in the server details, especially the host field.
+The server host is the hostname or IP address of the world you wish to connect to followed by the port on the server to communicate with.
 The format is server:port

-The server info field is not used by BeipMU and is to store any information useful to you about the world.
+The Server Info field is a place to keep notes and can be used to store any information useful to you about the world.

 ##Adding a character

 To add a character to the World List, select the server you want to add it to, click on New, then select Character.
 Type in the name of the character, e.g. "Beip".

-The Connect String is what BeipMU will automatically send to the server when you connect.
+The Connect String is what BeipMU will automatically send to the server when you connect using this character.
 This will save you from typing it in every time you connect.
 Our example uses "connect Beip fakepasswd" on the first line and pages Bennet "Hi!" on the second line.
-To type in multiple lines use Ctrl+Enter.
+To type in multiple lines use Ctrl+Enter to separate each line of commands.

-The character info is the same as the server info.
+The Character Info field is the same as the Server Info in the previous example and can be used as a place to store notes or information about the character.

 ##Automated logging